mtlynch/mediagoblin/docs/source/siteadmin/production-deployments.rst

 The MediaGoblin WSGI application instance you get with ``./lazyserver.sh`` is not ideal for a production MediaGoblin deployment.
-Ideally, you should be able to use a systemd "service file" or an "init script" to launch and restart the MediaGoblin process.
+Ideally, you should be able to use a systemd service file or an init script to launch and restart the MediaGoblin process.

-We will explore setting up MediaGoblin systemd service files or init scripts, but first we need to create the directory that will store the logs that result from the MediaGoblin-related process.
+We will explore setting up MediaGoblin systemd service files and init scripts, but first we need to create the directory that will store the MediaGoblin logs.

 .. _create-log-file-dir: